Perspective | NCAA’s message to women’s basketball players: You’re worth less

 The women’s basketball tournament ought to be an NCAA flagship event, yet it continues to be treated as some kind of cheap subsidized junior varsity by the book-cooking crooks.
 All these women ever do is raise their arc of performance, command steadily increasing viewership, and graduate at a sky-high rate of 93 percent.
 For which they get petty insults and cheap treatment.
 The ludicrously inferior weight room these women were provided at their bubble site in San Antonio, a single rack of weights and a couple of yoga mats?
 That’s nothing new, and it’s no surprise.

-Nothing changes.
+Nothing changes with these people.
 Ever.
 On one occasion in 2004, Tennessee and their coach Pat Summitt arrived at their accommodations for the Sweet 16 to discover that they had been put in a seedy motel — along with a police dog convention.
 It was one of those joints where the corridors were all outdoors, and the food was a vending machine.
-Every time a player left her room for a bag of peanuts, German Shepherds would leap at the windows and start baying.
+Every time a player left her room for a bag of peanuts, German shepherds would leap at the windows and start baying.
 In the motor lobby and the parking lot, trainers were walking dogs around on short leases.
 The whole place smelled of canine.

 Women are 50.8 percent of the population and they earn 57 percent of all college degrees, and they make up 44 percent of all NCAA athletes.
 You know how many female athletic directors there are among the 65 schools in the Power Five conferences?
 Four.
 The women’s Final Four is an annual sellout, and ESPN paid $500 million for a TV contract bundling the tournament with 24 championships.
 You know how much money U-Conn., Stanford, or Baylor will get for winning in the women’s tournament?
 Nothing.